Taj Mahal captured on film by Rumneek Padda

 Delhi, New Delhi | Agra, Uttar Pradesh | Bharatpur, Rajasthan | Jaipur, Rajasthan | Mumbai, Maharashtra

-Holi represents the changing seasons from winter to spring and new beginnings.
+Holi represents the transition from winter to spring and new beginnings.
 It’s also a day where religion, caste and economic status momentarily disappear because everyone is covered head to toe in powdered colour.
 That is why it’s my favourite festival.
 We’ve applied that logic to crafting a culinary tour that takes you across the spectrum, from my cousin’s fave kebab shack in Delhi to modern farm-to-table haunts in Mumbai.
 We’ve wedged the food stops between the usual sightseeing spots, including the Taj Mahal, Hawa Mahal and the Gateway of India.
 Just like with my pop-ups, we’ll share family stories along the way.